 JOSEPH GEHRING, Music Director

-Mr. Joseph Gehring is an associate faculty member and director of ensembles at Immaculata University.
-Since 2004, Mr. Gehring has worked with the Immaculata Symphony and was appointed music director in 2011.
-His dynamic leadership has brought innovative programs to Immaculata, including interactive youth programs with a focus on music education for all ages.
-With an interest in promoting new music as well as cherishing the music of the past, his unique programs represent outstanding music that covers many different genres.
-In addition to conducting the Symphony Orchestra, he also conducts the University Concert Band and Chamber Ensemble and teaches Music Theory, Conducting, Brass Methods, Secondary Methods, Applied Lessons, Piano Laboratory, Music Technology, Composition, and Orchestration.
+Joseph Gehring is Music Department Chair and Director of Ensembles at Immaculata University.
+Maestro Gehring has worked with the Immaculata Symphony since 2004 and was appointed Music Director in 2011.
+His dynamic leadership has brought innovative programs to Immaculata, including interactive Youth programs with a focus on music education for all ages.
+With an interest in promoting new music as well as cherishing the music of the past, his unique programs represent outstanding music that cover many different genres.
+In addition to conducting the Symphony Orchestra, he also conducts the Concert Band and teaches courses in Music Theory, Music History, Basic and Advanced Conducting, and Orchestration.

-As a pianist, Mr. Gehring has been the director of music ministries at the Exton United Methodist Church since 2004 where he serves as organist/pianist, contemporary worship leader, and choir director.
-He was also the accompanist for the Brandywine Singers in West Chester, and has maintained a piano studio for beginning to advanced students of all ages for 15 years.
-Mr. Gehring completed his undergraduate degree in Music Education at West Chester University, studying both piano and tuba.
-He continued his postgraduate work at Boston University and returned to WCU to study conducting with Dr. Ovidiu Marinescu.
-He earned a Master of Music Performance degree in Orchestral Conducting.
+Maestro Gehring completed his undergraduate degree in Music Education at West Chester University, studying both piano and tuba.
+He continued his postgraduate work at Boston University and returned to WCU to study conducting with Dr. Ovidiu Marinescu, earning a Master of Music Performance degree in Orchestral Conducting.
+He is currently completing Immaculata University’s doctoral program in higher education with dissertation research focused on music performance anxiety.